mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 outnumbers the planet's permanent residents.

 Khusgurlu
-The supreme pontiff of Khusgurlu is Aulonn Jhourdan- Valestin.
+The supreme pontiff of Khusgurlu is Aulonn Jhourdan-Valestin.
 While this particular 'instance' of the man has led the Church of the Chosen Few for only the last two decades, he has in a way led it for the last 2,000 years.
 Jhourdan-Valestin and virtually all 20 billion